redis/redis-doc/topics/cluster-spec.md

 The second failure mode is unlikely to happen because master nodes unable to communicate with the majority of the other masters for enough time to be failed over will no longer accept writes, and when the partition is fixed writes are still refused for a small amount of time to allow other nodes to inform about configuration changes.
 This failure mode also requires that the client's routing table has not yet been updated.

-Writes targeting the minority side of a partition has a larger window in which to get lost.
+Writes targeting the minority side of a partition have a larger window in which to get lost.
 For example, Redis Cluster loses a non-trivial number of writes on partitions where there is a minority of masters and at least one or more clients, since all the writes sent to the masters may potentially get lost if the masters are failed over in the majority side.

 Specifically, for a master to be failed over it must be unreachable by the majority of masters for at least `NODE_TIMEOUT`, so if the partition is fixed before that time, no writes are lost.
 When the partition lasts for more than `NODE_TIMEOUT`, all the writes performed in the minority side up to that point may be lost.
 However the minority side of a Redis Cluster will start refusing writes as soon as `NODE_TIMEOUT` time has elapsed without contact with the majority, so there is a maximum window after which the minority becomes no longer available.
 Hence, no writes are accepted or lost after that time.